Teen Moms Anonymous

 - Incarcerated household member

 The Centers for Disease and Control (CDC) has found that having these kinds of traumatic events happen in your childhood can have a lasting impact on your physical and mental health.
 A person with an ACEs score of 4 or higher is 2x more likely to develop depression and 3x more likely to develop anxiety disorders.
+Click HERE to learn more about ACEs and how they impact brain development, body, and behavior.

 - Many (as many as two-thirds) of young women who become pregnant as teens were sexually and/or physically abused at some point in their lives–either as children, in their current relationship, or both.
 This includes only the ones reported.
 The numbers could be higher.